 I never planned to live in a tent.
 Sure, I liked camping, and I certainly loved travel.
 But prior to experiencing life in this minimalist way, I had two preconceived notions.
 First and foremost, I believed that the only people who lived in a tent were hobos and hippies.
-(Included in this notion was the thought that I would never find myself willingly living in one).
-The second: that it was undesirable.
-It was about time that I learned the truth to tent living.
+Secondly, that this would never be me.

 Living in a tent inevitably brings about lifestyle changes.
 While living in the tent, I read more books, played more guitar, had more conversations with Clay and our friends, and saw more stars.
 It’s not always glamorous, as such a small space can get messy, hot, and cold at different moments.
 I would often find bugs hidden in the corners, and the task of going to the bathroom in the middle of the night was even less fun than normal.
 Despite the unpleasantries, living in a tent taught me that I could live with so much less than I had previously believed.
 No wi-fi, no television, no A/C, or electricity outlet.
 I found that life (for four and a half months) without modern conveniences was fun!